-Located at the confluence of the Opava and Opavice rivers, Krnov is considered one of the oldest towns in Bohemian Silesia.
-Largely neglected by international tourists so far, the town offers a wealth of sights that are worth at least a day trip.
+Situated at the confluence of the Oppa (Opava) and Goldoppa (Opavice) rivers, Jägerndorf is considered one of the oldest towns in Bohemian Silesia.
+Largely neglected by German tourists, the city offers a wealth of sights that are worth at least a day trip.

-Already in the 13th century, Germans were settled here by the Bohemian King Wenceslas I and shortly thereafter obtained the town charter.
-In 1273, the Minorite Order chose Krnov as the seat of a monastery, which in the coming centuries was one of the most important in the region.
-In 1529, the town also became the seat of the Duchy of Jägerndorf, which lasted until the 19th century and was ruled first by the Hohenzollerns and later by the Liechtensteins.
+Germans were settled here by the Bohemian King Wenceslas I as early as the 13th century and were granted town rights shortly afterwards.
+The Minorite Order chose Jägerndorf as the seat of a monastery in 1273, which was one of the most important in the region in the centuries to come.
+In 1529, the town also became the seat of the Duchy of Jägerndorf, which lasted until the 19th century and was first ruled by the Hohenzollern dynasty and later by the Liechtenstein dynasty.

 Jägerndorf as a bone of contention between Prussia and Austria

-Frederick the Great of Prussia invoked the rule over the Duchy of Jägerndorf when he started the First Silesian War.
-Ironically, however, Prussia was not granted Jägerndorf in the subsequent preliminary peace of Breslau.
+In his conquest of Silesia, Frederick the Great of Prussia primarily invoked his rule over the Duchy of Jägerndorf when he started the First Silesian War.
+Ironically, however, Prussia was not awarded Jägerndorf in the subsequent Preliminary Peace of Breslau.
 Instead, it became a border town.
-In the 19th century, thanks to the construction of the Moravian-Silesian Central Railway and numerous Jewish textile manufacturers, Krnov developed into the textile center of Silesia and was also called the “Silesian Manchester.”
-Many magnificent factory buildings and villas bear witness to this to this day.
+In the 19th century, thanks to the construction of the Moravian-Silesian Central Railway and numerous Jewish textile manufacturers, Krnov developed into the textile center of Silesia and was also known as the “Silesian Manchester”.
+Many magnificent factory buildings and villas still bear witness to this today.

 Czechoslovak years, German occupation and communism

-Against the will of the majority German inhabitants, Jägerndorf became part of the newly founded Czechoslovakia in 1918 and as Krnov became the administrative center of the region.
-As a result of the Munich Agreement, German troops occupied the town in October 1938.
-Jews were persecuted and mostly deported to concentration camps and murdered.
+Against the will of the majority German inhabitants, Jägerndorf became part of the newly founded Czechoslovakia in 1918 and became the administrative center of the region as Krnov.
+As a result of the Munich Agreement, German troops occupied the city in October 1938.
+Jews were persecuted and for the most part deported to concentration camps and murdered.
 When the Red Army occupied the town on May 6, 1945, Krnov was reincorporated into Czechoslovakia.
-The German inhabitants of the town were taken to internment camps and expelled to Germany in the coming months.
-Moravians, Sinti and Roma moved to the town instead, and in the following years Greeks who had fled the civil war in their country.
+The German inhabitants of the town were taken to internment camps in the following months and expelled to Germany.
+Instead, Moravians, Sinti and Roma moved to the city and, in the following years, Greeks who had fled the civil war in their country.

-Krnov has a very compact but worth seeing old town.
-Even though the city was very badly affected during the Second World War and some streets were completely destroyed, it still offers some very beautiful buildings.
+Krnov has a very compact but interesting old town.
+Even though the town was badly damaged during the Second World War and some streets were completely destroyed, it still has some very beautiful buildings.

-First mentioned around 1281, the town parish church of St. Martin is the most visible church in Krnov.
-Since the Middle Ages, the north tower has been guarded by a tower keeper.
-The organ of the church was built by the Rieger organ factory founded in Jägerndorf and served as a show organ for the factory.
+First mentioned in 1281, the parish church of St. Martin is the most visible church in Krnov.
+A tower keeper has stood guard on the north tower since the Middle Ages.
+The church organ was built by the Rieger organ factory founded in Jägerndorf and served as a show organ for the factory.
 Since 2014, the tower has also been open to visitors and can be climbed.

 St. Mary’s: Nám.
-Osvobození, guided tours on weekends from 1 to 6 pm or as a group by request to the tourist information.
+Osvobození, guided tours on weekends from 13:00 to 18:00 or as a group on request at the tourist information office.

 Church of the Holy Spirit

-Founded in the 13th century together with a hospital, the church was later badly neglected.
-Even to the extent that the Moravian Margrave Josta obliged the citizens of Krnov to restore the church.
-It owes some of the oldest wall paintings in the region to this fact.
-After frequent changes of owners, the 27 murals were painted over and forgotten in the 16th century.
-It was only in the 20th century that they were rediscovered and today they are among the highlights of the city.
+Founded in the 13th century together with a hospital, the church was later severely neglected.
+So much so that the Moravian Margrave Josta obliged the citizens of Krnov to restore the church.
+It has some of the oldest wall paintings in the region to thank for this.
+After frequent changes of ownership, the 27 murals were painted over and forgotten in the 16th century.
+They were only rediscovered in the 20th century and are now one of the city’s highlights.

-Holy Spirit Church with hospital: Sv.
-Ducha 30, information on guided tours and visit in the city information.
+Church of the Holy Spirit with hospital: Sv.
+Ducha 30, information on guided tours and visits at the city information office.

 The castle of the rulers of Jägerndorf had its heyday between the 16th and 17th centuries.
 After that, it increasingly fell into oblivion.
-Where once splendid festivities were held, which are said to have been celebrated as a booze binge for a whole week, it has become quite quiet today.
-A restaurant in the courtyard invites visitors to drink beer.
-Otherwise, there is not much to see here anymore.
+Where once splendid parties were held, sometimes lasting a whole week, it is now quite quiet.
+A restaurant in the courtyard invites you to drink beer.
+There is not much else to see here.

 Art Nouveau and modern architecture in Krnov

-With the emerging textile industry and the increasing prosperity of the citizens of Krnov, more and more representative buildings were built, which reflected this wealth.
-Especially in the first half of the 20th century, many buildings were built in Krnov, which belong to the most beautiful modernist buildings in the Moravian-Silesian region.
+With the growing textile industry and the increasing prosperity of Krnov’s citizens, more and more prestigious buildings were built to reflect this wealth.
+In the first half of the 20th century in particular, many buildings were constructed in Krnov that are among the most beautiful modernist buildings in the Moravian-Silesian region.

 Villa Flemmich

-The textile manufacturer Theodor Flemmich wanted to have a villa built for himself and his family near the factory.
-He commissioned the Viennese artist Otto Prutscher for this purpose, who designed the building according to Flemmich’s wishes.
-The interior was lost, but the architecture still impresses.
+Textile manufacturer Theodor Flemmich wanted to have a villa built for himself and his family near the factory.
+He commissioned the Viennese artist Otto Prutscher, who designed the building according to Flemmich’s wishes.
+The interior has been lost, but the architecture is still impressive.

 Villa Flemmich: Hlubčická ulice 20, open Tuesday to Sunday 8 am to 6 pm, admission 30Kč.

-Below the castle hill lies the Střelecký dům, which was one of Leopold Bauer’s first significant designs.
-He planned it as an event center for the Schützenverein (shooting club) in 1904 and changed the idea again in 1907.
-The result is impressive and still attracts people to concerts in the Art Nouveau hall of the building today.
+Below the castle hill is the Schützenhaus, which was one of Leopold Bauer’s first important designs.
+He planned it as an event center for the shooting club in 1904 and changed the idea again in 1907.
+The result is impressive and still attracts audiences to concerts in the building’s Art Nouveau hall today.

-Střelecký dům: Dobrovského 16.
-Open for events.
-Information about events in the city information.
+Schützenhaus: Dobrovského 16, open for events.
+Information on events at the city information office.

-Besides these buildings, there are other buildings worth seeing.
-Particularly photogenic are the Villa Johann Chalpuček (Textilní ul.
-3), Villa Karl Larisch (Říční okruh 6/12a), Villa Schnürch (Revoluční 893/46), Exhibition Hall Silesia (Mikulášská ulice 1015/12), Theater (Mikulášská 911/21) and Polyclinic (Náměstí Hrdinů 6) and the outside Art Nouveau, inside ČSSR-style Cinema Mír 70 (nám.
+In addition to these buildings, there are other buildings worth seeing.
+Particularly photogenic are Villa Johann Chalpuček (Textilní ul.
+3), Villa Karl Larisch (Říční okruh 6/12a), Villa Schnürch (Revoluční 893/46), the Silesia exhibition hall (Mikulášská ulice 1015/12), the theater (Mikulášská 911/21) and the polyclinic (Náměstí Hrdinů 6) and the Art Nouveau exterior, ČSSR cinema Mír 70 (nám.
 Míru 1).

 Jewish Krnov

-Jews settled in the region as early as the 10th century and are documented in Krnov since the 13th century.
-However, in the 15th century the envy of Christian merchants led to their banishment from the whole county.
-It was not until the middle of the 19th century that the number of Jews in Krnov grew stronger again.
-In the 1860s Jews were emancipated in Austria-Hungary.
-A first public Jewish community in Krnov was established in the 1870s.
-They played a decisive role in Krnov and the region until the occupation of Czechoslovakia by Nazi Germany.
-Jews further developed many industries and economic sectors in the town and region.
+Jews had been settling in the region since the 10th century and have been documented in Jägerndorf since the 13th century.
+However, in the 15th century, the envy of Christian merchants led to their banishment from the entire county.
+It was not until the middle of the 19th century that the number of Jews in Krnov increased again.
+In the 1860s, Jews were emancipated in Austria-Hungary.
+The first public Jewish community was established in Jägerndorf in the 1870s.
+Until the occupation of Czechoslovakia by Nazi Germany, they played a decisive role in Krnov and the region.
+Jews developed many industries and economic sectors in the town and region.

-The Krnov synagogue is unique for the region and is one of the best preserved Jewish temples in the Czech Republic.
-It was built in 1871 according to the plans of Ernst Latzel, a local architect.
-Even though the synagogue was not an Orthodox temple, men and women could sit separately here as well.
+The synagogue in Krnov is unique for the region and is one of the best-preserved Jewish temples in the Czech Republic.
+It was built in 1871 according to plans by Ernst Latzel, a local building contractor.
+Even though the synagogue was not an orthodox temple, men and women could sit separately here too.
 Nevertheless, the Krnov synagogue has an organ, which is again typical of Reform Judaism.
-It was only one of three synagogues in Moravian Silesia to survive the Reich Pogrom Night.
-Even the interior with the wooden coffered ceiling has been preserved to this day.
+It was only one of three synagogues in Moravian Silesia to survive the Reichspogromnacht.
+Even the interior with its wooden coffered ceiling has been preserved to this day.

-Today the synagogue belongs to the Jewish community of Prague and is even occasionally used for prayers.
-Besides, the temple is also a venue for concerts and other events.
-An association of friends of the synagogue takes care of the maintenance of the building and receives visitors.
+Today, the synagogue belongs to the Jewish community from Prague and is even occasionally used for prayers.
+The temple is also a venue for concerts and other events.
+An association of friends of the synagogue looks after the upkeep of the building and welcomes visitors.

-Krnov Synagogue: Soukenická 83/28, www.krnovska-synagoga.cz, open 10 a.m. to noon and 1 to 3 p.m., closed October to April, admission 60Kč.
-Ring the bell if the door is locked.
+Krnov Synagogue: Soukenická 83/28, www.krnovska-synagoga.cz, open from 10 am to 12 noon and from 1 pm to 3 pm, closed from October to April, admission 60Kč.
+If the door is locked, ring the bell.

-The Jewish cemetery below the castle hill shows the interesting mixture of the Jewish community.
-The Jewish cemetery of Krnov, established in 1874, was devastated in 1939 after the occupation of the Sudetenland by Nazi Germany.
+The Jewish cemetery below the castle hill shows the interesting mix of the Jewish community.
+The Jewish cemetery in Krnov, established in 1874, was destroyed in 1939 after the occupation of the Sudetenland by Nazi Germany.
 Nevertheless, gravestones with German, Czech and Hebrew inscriptions can still be found here today.

 Jewish cemetery Krnov: U Lazebníka 909/2